-The course reserve service is provided for all Fitchburg State faculty and students in on-campus, distance learning and extended campus programs.
-Faculty may place personal, departmental or library items on Reserve at any time during the semester for use by the students in their course(s).
+The course reserve service is provided to all Fitchburg State faculty and students in on-campus, online learning and extended campus programs.
+Faculty may place personal, departmental, or library items on Reserve at any time during the semester for use by the students in their course(s).

-Any type of item such as books, DVDs, special equipment or kits (microscopes, slides, human skeleton, etc.), photographs, articles, and so on may be put on reserve at the circulation desk, or, if digital content, online through Ares.
-Faculty are advised to follow the copyright polices for reserves
+Physical items such as books, DVDs, special equipment or kits (microscopes, slides, human skeleton, etc.), and photographs may be put on reserve at the circulation desk.

 Reserve items are maintained on the shelving located behind the Circulation Desk.
 The items are placed under the name of the professor or department that requested they be put on reserve.

-Students must present their Fitchburg State One Card at the Circulation Desk in order to check out a Reserve item; no exceptions.
+Students should present their Fitchburg State One Card at the Circulation Desk in order to check out a Reserve item.

 Course Reserve items have short borrowing periods.
 This is to ensure that the items are available for all of the students in the class to be able to use it.
-The professor who places the item on reserve determines the length of the borrowing period when s/he places it on reserve.
+The professor who places the item on reserve determines the length of the borrowing period.
 The borrowing periods are:

 - 2-hour, in-library-use only: These items cannot leave the library and should be renewed if needed longer than 2 hours.

 - 1-Day: The item may leave the library overnight but is due the next day.

 - 3-Day: The item may leave the library but is due back on the 3rd day.